rubyfu/RubyFu/module_0x4__web_kungfu/twitter_api.md

 client.status(649235138585366528)       # Fetch a particular Tweet by ID client.direct_message_create("Rubyfu", "Hi, I'm KINGSABRI")    # Send direct message to a particular user
 ```
-Now, tweet to @Rubyfu using above example.
+Your turn, tweet to @Rubyfu using above example.

 ## Building Stolen Credentials notification bot
 We're exploiting an XSS/HTML injection vulnerability and tricking users to enter there Username and Password.
 The idea is, We'll make a [CGI script][1] that takes that stolen credentials then tweet these credentials to us as notification or log system